2 Days in County Clare

 Ballyvaughan has a beautiful pier and its located in a wonderful part of County Clare.
 The village is a harbour area.
 The village has some great food spots and pubs, there a lovely Catholic church in Ballyvaughan to check out.

 The area has a beautiful castle called Newtown castle, its the only castle of its type by design in the whole of Ireland!
 The castle is now turned into college for art and design.

 Ballyvaughan has some great places to stay from self-catering accommodation to B&B’s and hotels.
 Just outside the village, a cool visitor centre is located, Ailwee cave and the birds of prey experience.
 This is a great attraction for kids.

 Drive over to Poulnabrone Dolmen

-Head back to Ennis via Corofin County Clare and onto Ennis for some dinner and a few tall pints of creamy Guinness.
+Drive back to Ennis then via Corofin County Clare and onto Ennis for some dinner and a few tall pints of creamy Guinness.

-I hope you find this article useful, I welcome any suggestions by email to email@example.com
+I hope you find this article useful, I welcome any suggestions or questions by email to email@example.com.